Who was H.M.S. Hood named after?

 What does Hood's badge and motto "Ventis Secundis" mean?

 The battle cruiser Hood was not named after Robin Hood, John Bell Hood nor Darla Hood.
 Contrary to some claims, she was also not named after Sir Arthur Hood of Avalon.
-Some claim that she was named for Sir Horace Hood who died at Jutland.
-Although it is true that the ship was christened by Sir Horace's widow, the ship was not officially named after him.
-The ship was technically named after First Viscount Samuel Hood.
+It has also been claimed that she was named specifically for Sir Horace Hood who died at Jutland.
+This is not entirely true.
+Its undeniable that the loss of Sir Horace likely influenced the naming of the ship.
+Its also true that his widow not only launched the ship, but also donated an ornate bell in memory of Sir Horace.
+Despite this, records show that the ship was officially named after First Viscount Samuel Hood.
 In fact, Hood and her sisters (none of which were completed) were all named for Admirals of First Viscount Hood's era (Rodney, Howe, etc.).
 Click here to read more about this.

 Hood was found and explored in late July 2001 by a Channel 4 expedition led by David L. Mearns.
 Click here for information on the wreck and the original expedition that found her.
 She was visited again in 2012 in a mission funded by US philanthropist Paul G. Allen.
 The mission (to retrieve the ship's bell) was unsuccessful.
 She was visited one more time in August 2015.
-Mr Allen's team led by David L. Mearns successfully retrieved the bell, placed a White Ensign near the wreck and explored the wreck site.
+Mr Allen's team led by David L. Mearns successfully retrieved the main bell (she carried more than one, but the one retrieved was the most important) and placed a White Ensign near the wreck.
 Click here for information on the 2015 expedition.

 Preliminary plans to modernise Hood were drawn up in the late 1930s.
 Things never progressed beyond this point for a variety of pressing reasons.
 For more information (to include hypothetical illustrations & photos), please read our article, Hood's Proposed 1942 Refit.